bytecodealliance/component-docs/component-model/src/reference/faq.md

 - Adheres to the component model [binary format][cm-binary-format] (as opposed to a WebAssembly core binary format)
 - Uses the [WebAssembly Interface types][wit] specification to encode type information.
-- Adheres to the Component Model [Canonical ABI][cabi] for converting between rich types and those present in core WebAssembly. canonical ABI, WebAssembly components can take advantage of all the features the Component Model has to offer.
+- Adheres to the Component Model [Canonical ABI][cabi] for converting between rich types and those present in core WebAssembly.
 WebAssembly Components can (and often do) contain core modules, but generally WebAssembly core modules *cannot not* contain Components.
 One easy way to differentiate is by reading the WAT for a component: